skyhitblog/skyhitblog.github.io/index.md

 I then joined as a co-founder at [Alchemy Pixels](http://alchemypixels.com), a film production house based in Northeast India.
 We work with artists, festival organizers and create documentaries.

-I've been had amazing experiences working with some awesome people.
+I've had amazing experiences working with some awesome people.
 The journey has been great so far. :)

 Want to collaborate or build apps?
 [Drop me an email](mailto:avi@alchemypixels.com) and I'll catch up.